Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Introduction

-\rz{As shown in Figure~\ref{fig:method}, in the coarse annotation stage, our AL model with object-aware attention predicts object masks, poses, and interaction directions, so as to help isolate interaction surfaces on the articulated objects.
-In the fine annotation stage, we combine the object masks and interaction surfaces to predict refined segmentation masks for \xeable object parts, also with human-in-the-loop.} Unlike prior works on active segmentation~\cite{xie2022towards,tang2022active} which mainly focused on the efficiency of human annotations, our network learns the regions-of-interests (ROIs) from the pose-aware masked-attention decoder for better segmentation sampling in AL iterations \rz{in the second stage.}
+\rz{As shown in Figure~\ref{fig:method}, in the \emph{coarse} annotation stage, our AL model with object-aware attention predicts object masks, poses, and interaction directions, so as to help isolate interaction surfaces on the articulated objects.
+In the \emph{fine} annotation stage, we combine the object masks and interaction surfaces to predict refined segmentation masks for \xeable object parts, also with human-in-the-loop.} Unlike prior works on active segmentation~\cite{xie2022towards,tang2022active} which mainly focused on the efficiency of human annotations \rzz{using point- or region-based supervision for fast labeling, we optimize the human-in-the-loop pipeline to reduce AL iterations and samples required for manual annotation.} Our network learns the regions-of-interests (ROIs) from the pose-aware masked-attention decoder for better segmentation sampling in AL iterations \rz{in the second stage, \rzz{where we categorize samples in different branches for further training, testing, and annotation.}}